syedhassaanahmed/azure-kusto-load-test/README.md

 DATABASE_NAME=adx_db
 QUERY_SCRIPT_URL=https://.../query.py
 TEST_ID=my_stressful_test
+APPINSIGHTS_INSTRUMENTATIONKEY=<APPINSIGHTS_INSTRUMENTATIONKEY>
 QUERIES_TOTAL=100
 ```

 - If `TEST_ID` is not provided, a guid will be generated.
+- Application Insights instrumentation will be ignored if `APPINSIGHTS_INSTRUMENTATIONKEY` is not provided.
-- If `QUERIES_TOTAL` is not provided, the tool will run indefinitely.
+- The tool will run indefinitely if `QUERIES_TOTAL` is not provided.

 ## Run Test
 ### Single Instance